Skip to main content

 Finally, the right-hand part of the Sankey diagram reveals an awful truth about the U.S. energy system: it is incredibly wasteful.
 Our power plants, cars and buildings just do not use energy very efficiently.
 You can see this in the two gray boxes on the right-hand side of the Sankey diagram.
 The darker gray box at the bottom labeled ‘Energy Services’ shows how much of the fuel from coal, oil, natural gas, wind, and so forth is actually put to useful work to move cars, light buildings and so forth.
 The lighter gray box labeled ‘Rejected Energy’ captures how much energy we waste because we use highly inefficient technologies in our power plants, cars and buildings.
 Looking at the amount of ‘Rejected Energy’ (59.1 quadrillion Btu) versus ‘Energy Services’ (38.4 quadrillion Btu), we can see that we waste about 60% of the fuel that we use to power the U.S. economy every year.
 The biggest waste comes from generating electricity (where we waste about two-thirds of all the fuel we put into power plants) and from transportation (where we waste around 80%).

-This page titled 2.4: Visualizing Energy Use in the United States is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.4: Visualizing Energy Use in the United States is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcellus Matters (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform.